mimecast/dtail/doc/installation.md

 # Compile it

 Please check the [Quick Starting Guide](quickstart.md) for instructions on compiling DTail.
-It is recommended to automate the build process via your build pipeline (e.g. produce a deployable RPM via Jenkins).
+It is recommended to automate the build process via your build pipeline (e.g. produce a deployable (.rpm, .deb, ...) via Jenkins).
 You don't have to use ``go get...`` to compile and install the binaries.
 You can also clone the repository and use ``make`` instead.

 ## Linux ACL support